cdhunt/Qopy/README.md

 1. Extract to `C:\Users\[username]\Documents\WindowsPowerShell\Modules`
 1.  `Import-Module Qopy`

-If you use the ShowProgress switch without capturing the Output to a variable, the screen will get very flashy.
+If you use the `ShowProgress` switch without capturing the Output, the screen will get very flashy.